Bridging the Ex-Vivo to In-Vivo Gap: Synthetic Priors for Monocular Depth Estimation in Specular Surgical Environments: Methodology

 \subsubsection{Dynamic Vector Adaptation (DV-LORA)}

-To adapt the frozen synthetic features to the specific photometric domain of endoscopy (e.g., wet tissue, blood), we inject trainable Dynamic Vector LoRA (DV-LORA) modules into the attention layers.
-Unlike standard LoRA, which uses static low-rank matrices, DV-LORA introduces dynamic vectors that scale the feature projection, allowing the model to capture the high dynamic range of surgical lighting with minimal parameters.
+While the frozen backbone provides robust structural priors, it suffers from a severe domain shift when exposed to the specific photometric properties of in-vivo tissues (e.g., blood, homogeneous mucosa).
+To bridge this gap, we inject trainable Dynamic Vector LoRA (DV-LORA) modules into the attention layers.
+Endoscopic lighting is coaxial and highly dynamic, causing severe intensity fluctuations as the camera navigates tight anatomical cavities.
+Unlike standard LoRA, which relies on static low-rank matrices, DV-LORA introduces input-dependent dynamic vectors that scale the feature projection, allowing the model to adaptively recalibrate to extreme illumination changes.
 The updated weight matrix $\hat{W}$ is defined as: